PastIn Person

 Chel Miller

-Program Director in the Government Law Center; Council President at Albany Law School; NYCLU Capital Region
+Program Director in the Government Law Center and Council President at Albany Law School and NYCLU Capital Region

 Chel Miller is the Program Director in the Government Law Center at Albany Law School and serves as the Council President for the NYCLU Capital Region, focusing on civil liberties and legal education.